 adapt the business to mitigate the impact of Covid-19.

 One of the initiatives for supply chain logistics, developed by the National Logistics Forum and set up by the Department of Transport, is a database of providers who have spare capacity to provide services, from consultancy to warehousing.
-You can view the database at this link or be added to it by filling in this form.
+You can view the database at this link.

 Additional Supports for Businesses include: